 As for my tasks in the first weeks, Synetiq was about to start a marketing campaign on Facebook that involved client testimonial videos recorded by us.
 I was in charge of creating the short and concise versions of the longer client testimonials that go out to the media.
 While at the beginning I didn’t know much about the ideal video length or what exactly to include to get potential client’s attention, by the end of this project I soaked up quite a lot of knowledge about how long a video should be, what are the personas we’re targeting looking for and most importantly, how current clients think about Synetiq’s work.
 I ended up putting together pretty convincing videos, that you can see on Synetiq’s Facebook page.
 After I’ve prepared the videos to be distributed on Facebook, YouTube and Google, David, my mentor shared the links with the team and everyone really liked them.
 I even got into the #glory channel on Slack, where successes of team members are shared.
 The next big challenge will be learning how to use Facebook AdManager and create a marketing campaign.
 Luckily, I get to consult with 7digit’s Facebook Marketing expert before I start off.

-After the first months of this internship, I feel like I found my place at Synetiq.
+After the first 2 months of the internship, I feel like I found my place at Synetiq.
 I’ve built a good relationship with the members of the team, I’ve worked with many of them, I’ve consulted with marketing experts and I was doing meaningful things, that are important for the company to move forward.
-I feel like David trusts me with more and more important things and often leaves it to me how I solve them, which really helps develop my problem-solving skills as well as my independency.
-In the first few weeks, it can’t be expected to be completely independent in a new position at a new company, so I feel like it was ok to ask around about most of the things I did.
-However, by the end of October I’ve already started to get hold of how the company works which is a great feeling.
-I’m enjoying the projects we’re working on and I’m excited for the future plans.
-Soon it will be time for the quarterly feedback and I’m curious if team is as excited about me as I am about them.
-I’ll let you know in my next post.
+I feel like David trusts me more and more with important tasks and leaves it to me how I solve them, letting my problem-solving skill and independency thrive and develop.
+I’m enjoying the projects we’re working on and I’m excited for end of the year and 2018 plans.